,

 • Throughout the year and more specifically at the end of each term, children will engage in various Level 1 competitions across the different sports depending on what children are learning each term, within the same year group.
 At the end of Autumn 1, KS1 and KS2 children take part in a Football Tournament.
 In Autumn 2, KS2 children aim to produce a Gymnastics routine.
 In the spring term, KS2 children take part in a Net/Wall tournament (Badminton).
 In the Summer term, everyone takes part in Sports Day.

 • Cycling training for KS1 and KS2 will be run throughout the academic year in the form of an activity club giving children the opportunity to learn and improve lifelong skills and creating healthy and active habits for life.
-EYFS can use they scooters outdoors.
+EYFS can use their own scooters and tricycles outdoors.
 A team of cycling instructors comes to Furness once a year to take cycling to a more advanced level where children complete a level 2 cycling programme where they have the opportunity to go on the road.

 • Throughout the year, children take part in reading and writing activities, when they self-assess or compare their performances with previous ones or against that of their peers.
 They also have the chance to improve their reading and writing skills through observations, fact files for different sports, assess the lesson as well as the creation of posters linked to topics such as cycling, the environment, and Sports Day.